jsherling/classic-blog/_authors/staff.md

 #### Professor James Moriarty - Editor, Staff writer
-A fan of Machiavelli and known for his alleged ties to the criminal underworld, Professor James Moriarty is also known for his ties to the disappearance of famed detective Sherlock Holmes.
+A fan of Machiavelli and known for his alleged ties to the criminal underworld, Professor James Moriarty is also known for his connection to the disappearance of famed detective Sherlock Holmes.
 Moriarty categorically denies any involvement and notes that charges have never been successfully brought against him.

 #### Madame Defarge - Staff writer
-Madame Defarge is a ringleader of the "knitting women" and a tireless worker for the French Revolution.
+Madame Defarge is a "knitting women" ringleader and a tireless worker for the French Revolution.
 In her spare time, she obsesses about revenge against the Evrémondes.
 She is married to Ernest Defarge.

 #### Milady de Winter - Staff writer
-Noted for her employment by Cardinal Richelieu, Milady de Winter is also friends with the prime minister of England and the Queen of France.
+Noted for her ties to Cardinal Richelieu, Milady de Winter is also friends with the prime minister of England and the Queen of France.
 In her spare time, she plots against a man named D'Artagnan and a group of swordsman known only as the musketeers.

-#### Edward Hyde - Security
+#### Edward Hyde - Security, Intern
-The less mentioned about Mr. Hyde, the better.
+Mr. Hyde is sponsored by Dr. Jekyll.